 Product requests enable trial.

 Product requests also enable trial.
 Once someone tries something, (if they like it) they’re more likely to remember it later on.
 In media terms, if an editor tastes your product, likes it, and remembers it for an editorial piece months later, you're in a healthy position.
 Just because they don’t have a story currently lined up to feature your product doesn’t mean one won’t come up in the future.

 Product requests help build media relations.

-Product requests not only introduce your product to an editor, they also open the door for more conversation and interaction.
-While you may have only pitched one product, receiving a response from a well-respected editor opens the door to educate them on all of the other products your company has to offer.
+Product requests not only introduce your product to an editor but also open the door for more conversation and interaction.
+While you may have only pitched one product, receiving a response from a well-respected editor opens the door to educating them on all of the other products your company has to offer.
 Media relationships are important because editors are bombarded with thousands of emails daily.
 If they know you, they’re more likely to respond to more of your pitches along with more product requests and placements.

 Product requests can lead to further editorial opportunities.

 As mentioned previously, product requests can lead to trial and eventually a media placement.
 More often than not we see editors interested in trying the product even if they don’t have a story lined up where it would be a fit.
 But how would they know it would be a good fit if they haven’t tried it?

 Measuring public relations success isn’t always as obvious as other marketing mediums, but understanding the road it takes to garner a single media placement is a step in the right direction.
 While a product request may seem very preliminary, getting your product in the hands of a national media editor is a reason to celebrate!